Dallas Fort Worth International Airport: Other facilities

-A cargo facility at 1639 West 23rd Street is located on the airport property and in the City of Grapevine.
+A cargo facility at 1639 West 23rd Street is located on the airport property.
 Tenants include China Airlines, Lufthansa Cargo, and the U.S. Fish and Wildlife Service.

 The DFW Airport Department of Public Safety provides the airport with its own police, fire protection, and emergency medical services.

-The DFW International Airport headquarters is located nearby at 2400 Aviation Drive, DFW Airport, TX 75261.
+The DFW International Airport headquarters is located nearby at 2400 Aviation Drive.

 In 1995, the airport opened Founders' Plaza, an observation park dedicated to the founders of DFW Airport.
 The site offered a panoramic view of the south end of the airport and hosted several significant events, including an employee memorial the day after the September 11 attacks in 2001 and the airport's 30th anniversary celebration in 2004.
 As part of the perimeter taxiway project, Founders' Plaza was closed in 2007 and moved to a new location surrounding a 50 ft-tall beacon on the north side of the airport in 2008.
 The 6 acre plaza features a granite monument and sculpture, post-mounted binoculars, piped-in voices of air traffic controllers and shade pavilions.
 In 2010, a memorial honoring Delta Air Lines Flight 191 was dedicated at the plaza.